dotnet/runtime/src/coreclr/nativeaot/docs/compiling.md

 You may also follow [cross-building instructions](../../../../docs/workflow/building/coreclr/cross-building.md) to create your own sysroot directory.

-See [Building native AOT apps in containers](containers.md) for a potentially quicker path to estalbishing a cross-compilation environment.
+See [Building native AOT apps in containers](containers.md) for a potentially quicker path to establishing a cross-compilation environment.

 ## Using statically linked ICU
 This feature can statically link libicu libraries (such as libicui18n.a) into your applications at build time.